CAIN Web Service

 Institute for Conflict Research (ICR)

 The Institute for Conflict Research (ICR) was formally established in June 2001, although it had previously operated under the names of Community Conflict Impact on Children (CCIC) (1999-2001), The Cost of the Troubles Study (COTTS) (1996-99), and Templegrove Action Research Limited (1994-96).
-The ICR works in partnership with a diverse range of community, voluntary, academic, and statutory bodies both in Northern Ireland and internationally.
+The ICR ceased to operate on 31 March 2020.
+The ICR had worked in partnership with a diverse range of community, voluntary, academic, and statutory bodies both in Northern Ireland and internationally.

 List of ICR reports

 in 1974 by the Conference of European Churches with the aim of

 distributing funds given by European Churches for peace and reconciliation

 A group set up in 1983 to